upenn-embedded/final-project-website-submission-f25-t24-f25-team-1-team_name/README.md

 ### 3. Results

-Game board scanning works on a firmware level, but physically, the magnets embeded in the chess pieces we had on hand were relativly weak and required accuarte placement to close each reed switch.
+Game board scanning works on a firmware level, but physically, the magnets embeded in the chess pieces we had on hand were relativly weak and required accurate placement to close each reed switch.
+The game board integrated reed switches for each square, with careful attention to how they were installed to ensure that the electromagnet was able to get as close to the pieces as possible.

 Scanning the state of each reed switch required 8 GPIO extenders using I2C communication with the Atmega328PB.
 To achive this, we wrote a custom two wire interface driver that Alex named I2C but has all the funciton calls as TWI.

 We managed to write application code for the ESP32 to read JSON files downloaded from lichess.org corresponding to any user game.
 The ESP communicates with the ATmega over the Atmega's UART1.

-When trying to create the code to connect with a online chess platfrom, we learned that Chess.com does not have a publicly avaible API that allows for both game streaming and move uploading but the competitor site, lichess.org did.
+When trying to create the code to connect with a online chess platfrom, we learned that chess.com does not have a publicly avaible API that allows for both game streaming and move uploading but the competitor site, lichess.org did.

 So now, when the ESP32 turns on, it first tries to connect to wifi and then to the user account defined in [network-stuff](ESP32_lichess/network_stuff.h).
 It will then search for an active game, bot or human, and connect to it.
 If connected to a computer with the appropriate drivers, it will print out the progress to seral terminal.

 In parallel, when the ATmega powers on, it initalizes all the GPIO expanders over I2C to set them up as data inputs with their internal pull up resistors on and in active low mode.
 It scans once for a inital board state and then enters the endless loop where it runs on the state machine described in sprint 2.
 When sending a move, it follows the following message format thats also described in the top comments of [lichess code](ESP32_lichess/ESP32_lichess.ino)